vitorsouzaalmeida/roberto/README.md

 ROBERTO IS HELPING ME TO UNDERSTAND COMPILERS, INTERPRETERS AND OCAML ROBERTO IS MY IMAGINARY FRIEND THAT HELPS ME LEARN AND EXPLORE NEW IDEAS.

+# About the lannguage
+By now everything will be an expression.

+# Learning notes
+## Precedence and associativity